jorisvink/sanctum/docs/crypto.md

 ## Algorithms

-The algorithm used to provide confidentiality and integrity for user traffic and management traffic is AES256-GCM.
+The algorithm used to provide confidentiality and integrity for user traffic and management traffic is AES256-GCM, alternatively Agelas if selected at compile-time.

 For user traffic, unique session keys (defined below) are used in each direction with a 64-bit packet counter used to construct the nonce